KrzakLara/KrzakLara/README.md

 ## Lara Kržak

-Software Engineer focused on backend systems, AI-driven applications, and intelligent automation.
+Software Engineer focused on building backend systems and AI-driven applications.

-I build systems that combine software engineering with AI and automation, including:
-- AI assistants and chatbots (RAG, LLM APIs)
-- automation workflows and AI-driven processes
+I design and implement real-world systems where AI is one component of a larger pipeline — from data processing and APIs to LLM integration, validation, and automation.

+---

+### What I Work On

 - backend systems and APIs
-- data-driven applications
+- AI-assisted applications (LLMs, RAG)
+- automation workflows and data pipelines
+- integrating AI into real-world use cases

 ---

 ### Tech

-**Languages & Backend**
+**Backend & Languages**
 C#, .NET, Python
-REST APIs, Microservices, Authentication (JWT, OAuth2)
+REST APIs, Microservices, Auth (JWT, OAuth2)

 **AI / Automation**
-LLMs, RAG systems, Prompt Engineering
-AI automation, workflow automation, API integrations
-TensorFlow / Keras, NLP
+LLM APIs, RAG (structured data retrieval)
+Prompt design, output validation, workflow automation
+Basic NLP (TensorFlow / Keras)

 **Frontend**
 React, TypeScript, HTML, CSS

-**Databases**
+**Data & Infra**
 PostgreSQL, MSSQL

-**Other**
 Docker, CI/CD, RabbitMQ

 ---

 ### Selected Work

-- AI Log Analyzer
+**AI Log Analyzer**
-  Built a system for analyzing application logs and detecting errors using LLMs.
-Automates issue identification and provides AI-assisted insights for debugging and system monitoring.
+Built a system that processes application logs and uses LLMs to identify patterns, errors, and anomalies.

-- AI Customer Support Chatbot (RAG)
-  Designed and implemented a chatbot using retrieval-augmented generation to provide accurate, context-aware responses from a structured knowledge base.

-- Voice AI Assistant
-  Developed a real-time voice assistant integrating speech-to-text and text-to-speech with conversational AI and product-aware logic.

-- AI Marketing Campaign Generator
-  Built an AI automation tool that generates marketing campaigns, captions, and content based on product input and target audience.

-- Automated Form Filling System (RPA-style automation)
-  Developed a script that detects form fields dynamically (e.g. “First Name”) and maps them to structured data from Excel, automatically populating forms with correct values.

-- Gamified Financial Literacy App
-  Full-stack mobile application (Flutter + ASP.NET Core) with gamification systems, achievement tracking, and real-time data visualization.
+Designed a pipeline for input processing → analysis → structured output for debugging and monitoring.

 ---

+**AI Customer Support Chatbot (RAG)**
+Implemented a retrieval-based chatbot using structured product data (Excel dataset).
+User queries are matched to relevant data and passed to an LLM for context-aware responses.
+Focused on reducing hallucinations through controlled context and response validation.

+---

+**Voice AI Assistant**
+Designed a voice pipeline:
+audio → speech-to-text → text processing → LLM → text-to-speech
+Optimized for response clarity, latency, and real-world usability.

+---

+**AI Marketing Campaign Generator**
+Built a system that generates marketing content from structured input (product + target audience).
+Used prompt iteration and A/B testing to improve consistency and output quality.
+Reduced unnecessary API calls through better prompt design and flow control.

+---

+**Automated Form Filling System**
+Developed a script that detects form fields dynamically and maps them to structured data from Excel.
+Automates data entry workflows by matching field labels (e.g. "First Name") to correct values.

+---

+**Gamified Financial Literacy App**
+Full-stack mobile app (Flutter + ASP.NET Core).
+Includes gamification logic, user progress tracking, and real-time data visualization.

+---

 ### About

-I enjoy building systems outside of work and continuously improving how I approach software development, especially at the intersection of AI and automation.
+I like building systems end-to-end and understanding how things actually work under the hood.

+Currently exploring more advanced AI workflows and how to use LLMs effectively in development (beyond simple prompt usage).

 ---